Zulip uses the standard Django system for doing schema migrations. There is some example usage in the new feature tutorial.

 Atomicity.
 By default, each Django migration is run atomically inside a transaction.
 This can be problematic if one wants to do something in a migration that touches a lot of data and would best be done in batches of e.g. 1000 objects (e.g. a

 UserMessagetable change).
-There is a new Django feature added in Django 1.10 that makes it possible to add
+There is a useful Django feature that makes it possible to add

 atomic=Falseat the top of a